augustoccesar/Flaskoot/README.md

 ## Develop
 Before all, be sure to have the following running:
 - MongoDB

-And check if the `config.py` is all set to your environment.
+Now check if the `config.py` is all set to your environment.

 After that, on the root folder of the project, run the following commands:
 ```